bostick/tabit-file-format/description/tabit-file-format-description.md

   bars = read(chunk2)
 ```

-The spaces being processed by bars do not have any knowledge of alternate time regions.
+The spaces being processed by bars do not have any knowledge of Alternate Time Regions.

-The spaces in bars are as if there are NO alternate time regions.
+The spaces in bars are as if there are NO Alternate Time Regions.

-Alternate time regions are specified per-track and are made to match the spaces in bars.
+Alternate Time Regions are specified per-track and are made to match the spaces in bars.

 #### 0x70 and newer